allianz/ng-aquila/projects/ng-aquila/src/grid/grid.md

 #### Breakpoints

-You can size columns and apply modifications (like justify, push, pull properties) depending on a given set of breakpoints.
+You can size columns and apply modifiers (like justify or offset properties) depending on a given set of breakpoints.
 You will find a set of 7 tiers called tiny, small, medium, large, xlarge, 2xlarge and 3xlarge.
 We are mobile first, so you will never use tiny as it's the default case.

 When you specify a tier, it is always understood as from that tier up.